Sagan running out of time in California | VeloNews.com

 A Sagan repeat was not meant to be on Tuesday, as Latvian rider Toms Skujins (Trek-Segafredo) stretched a late-stage breakaway into a winning move.
 The peloton appeared to have Skujins in its grasp on several occasions, which would have set Sagan up to sprint against the tired peloton.
 Yet Skujins held the charging peloton at bay over the final climb, and then descended to the win.

-After the stage, Sagan said that a variety of factors contributed to the failed chase.
+After the stage, Sagan said a variety of factors contributed to the failed chase.

 “There was wind.
 I think a lot of riders from the back came back the last kilometer and a half,” Sagan said.
 “I was also tired in the end.
 I saw the first guys already finished the climb and we were already in the climb.
 I tried to close the gap by me alone but it was also a little bit impossible.”

 Sagan now faces the real chance that he will leave California without a victory.
-Just two sprint stages remain in this year’s tour: Thursday’s stage from Stockton to Elk Grove, and Saturday’s final stage around downtown Sacramento.
+Just two sprint stages remain in this year’s tour: Thursday’s stage from Stockton to Elk Grove and Saturday’s final stage around downtown Sacramento.
 Could Sagan win?
 Perhaps.
-Both stages feature pan-flat profiles that cater more toward the peloton’s traditional heavy sprinters, such as Marcel Kittel, Mark Cavendish, Caleb Ewan, and Alexander Kristoff.
-Conventional wisdom says each of these men hold a slight advantage on Sagan on flat roads.
+Both stages feature pancake-flat profiles that cater more toward the peloton’s traditional heavy sprinters such as Marcel Kittel, Mark Cavendish, Caleb Ewan, and Alexander Kristoff.
+Conventional wisdom says each of these men hold a slight advantage over Sagan on flat roads.

 There’s also the race’s challenging penultimate stage, which climbs from Folsom up to South Lake Tahoe and includes more than 10,000 feet of total ascending.
 Sagan has shown glimmers of that climbing ability in the past, however the final soaring climb to Daggett Summit is nearly 13 kilometers long at a 6.1 percent gradient.
 That’s probably too long for Sagan to survive.